Cultivate Your Plate

 -

-ccording to the 2023 report, Our Epidemic of Loneliness and Isolation: The U.S. Surgeon General’s Advisory on the Healing Effects of Social Connection and Community, “Social connection is a critical and underappreciated contributor to individual and population health, community safety, resilience, and prosperity.”
-The work of Cultivate aims to support the recommendations from this report, specifically around Strengthening Social Infrastructure in Local Communities (Pillar 1) and by Cultivating a Culture of Connection (Pillar 6).
+Additionally, according to the 2023 report, Our Epidemic of Loneliness and Isolation: The U.S. Surgeon General’s Advisory on the Healing Effects of Social Connection and Community, “Social connection is a critical and underappreciated contributor to individual and population health, community safety, resilience, and prosperity.”

 Event Planning